-The Wason selection task (see above) provides the most commonly used example of fast and unconscious system 1 mental processes yielding an answer that happens to be false.
-Another clear and simpler example is provided by the bat and ball problem (Frederick, 2005): "A bat and a ball together cost \$1.10.
+The Wason selection task (mentioned earlier) provides the most common example of fast and unconscious system 1 mental processes yielding an answer that happens to be false.
+Another clear and simpler example is provided by the bat and ball problem (Frederick 2005): "A bat and a ball together cost \$1.10.
 The bat costs \$1.00 more than the ball.
 How much does the ball cost?"
-For most of us, when we are first presented with the problem, an answer springs to mind: The ball costs 10 cents.
+For most of us, when we are first presented with the problem, an answer springs to mind: the ball costs 10 cents.
 Presumably, this answer comes somehow from an instantaneous realization that the first amount mentioned (\$1.10) equals the second amount mentioned (\$1.00) plus 10 cents and from the implicit and unexamined presupposition that this directly provides an answer to the problem.
-We are able however, but with more effort, to understand that, if the ball cost 10 cents and therefore the bat one dollar, the difference between the two items would not be one dollar as stipulated, but 90 cents.
+We are able, however, but with more effort, to understand that if the ball costs 10 cents and therefore the bat 1 dollar, the difference between the two items is not 1 dollar as stipulated, but 90 cents.
 Our initial answer cannot be right!
-More careful 'system 2' reasoning reveals the correct answer: the ball costs 5 cents (and the bat \$1.05, with a total of \$1.10 and a difference of one dollar).
+More careful system 2 reasoning reveals the correct answer: the ball costs 5 cents (and the bat \$1.05, with a total of \$1.10 and a difference of 1 dollar).
 These two successive answers illustrate the duality of processes involved.

-While much evidence has accumulated in favour of a dual system view of reasoning (Evans, 2003, 2008), the contrast between the two postulated systems is left vague, and explanations of why the mind should have such a dual organisation are at best very sketchy.
-We have suggested a more explicit and principled distinction between 'intuitive' and 'reflective' inferences (Mercier & Sperber, 2009) that can be seen as a particular version of dual systems theories provided they are broadly characterized, or else as an alternative to these theories, drawing on much of the same evidence and sharing several fundamental hunches.
-We argue that 'system 1' or intuitive inferences are carried out by a variety of domain-specific mechanisms.
+While much evidence has accumulated in favor of a dual-system view of reasoning (Evans 2003, 2008), the contrast between the two postulated systems is left vague, and explanations of why the mind should have such a dual organization are at best very sketchy.
+We have suggested a more explicit and principled distinction between "intuitive" and "reflective" inferences (Mercier and Sperber 2009) that can be seen as a particular version of dual-system theories, provided that they are broadly characterized, or else as an alternative to these theories, drawing on much of the same evidence and sharing several fundamental hunches.
+We argue that system 1, or intuitive, inferences are carried out by a variety of domain-specific mechanisms.
 Reflective inference, which corresponds to reasoning in the ordinary sense of the term, is, we claim, the indirect output of a single module.
-A distinctive feature of our approach, relevant to the discussion of 'collective wisdom', is the claim that the main function of reflective inference is to produce and evaluate arguments occurring in interpersonal communication (rather than to help individual ratiocination).
+A distinctive feature of our approach, relevant to the discussion of "collective wisdom," is the claim that the main function of reflective inference is to produce and evaluate arguments occurring in interpersonal communication (rather than to help individual ratiocination).